 A & B Beaches are organized, some spots both sandy and fine pebbled, family-oriented, very popular, and 10 minutes by car or bus southwest from Aegina port.
 I prefer Marathonas B as it is a smaller beach with fewer people and fine sand.

 Fyki Beach Bar is an organized beach in a very beautiful cove, amongst trees, 8 km away from Aegina Port, one of my favorites!
 Right across there is a fine restaurant bar for meals and cocktails by the water.
 During high season, the bed and umbrellas cost €20.

 Agia Marina, on the east side of Aegina, is a large blue flag awarded beach, sandy, partially organized, with only 2-3 taverns and beach bars.
-It can be busy with families since the waters are very shallow and clear blue (15 minutes by car, or 25 minutes by bus from Aegina port).
+It can be very busy with families since the waters are very shallow and warm.

-- Klima Beach in the south of Aegina is one of the most beautiful beaches on the island.
-It is sandy with some pebbles, emerald clear waters, organized beach with a bar, umbrellas, and sunbeds
+Klima Beach in the south of Aegina is one of the most beautiful beaches on the island.
+It is sandy with some pebbles, emerald clear waters, and an organized beach with a bar, umbrellas, and sunbeds.

-- Vagia Beach, is in very beautiful nature, sandy with a beach bar on the northeast side of Aegina.
+Vagia Beach, is in very beautiful nature, sandy with a beach bar on the northeast side of Aegina, that is worth visiting.